mishmish-dev/subcase/README.md

 <!-- cargo-rdme start -->

-# Intuitive way to deduplicate your tests code
+# Share parts of your test case intuitively

 ## What is a subcase?